 Niamh works with Alice, Ben, Mark and Julian.
 If put on the spot she’d say “I love wild stories that lead you somewhere unexpected; fiction and non-fiction that teaches you something new about the world and the people who live here.
 I like compelling characters, inimitable voices and a lot of heart, regardless of genre.”

-LAW keeps her more than busy during working hours (and beyond) but when she is allowed her own time she can generally be found reading, eating or dancing: her karaoke song of choice is ‘Faith’ by George Michael.
+LAW keeps her more than busy during working hours (and beyond) but when she is allowed her own time she can probably be found reading, eating or dancing.

 Jamie came to LAW from bookselling and works with Philippa Milnes-Smith on both the children’s and YA part of the LAW list and helping with the efficient running of the office.
 His favorite YA & children's genres include crime, sci-fi, dystopia, fantasy (or any combination of these) and, whenever he feels brave enough, horror.
 His non-fiction interests are modern history, philosophy in small doses, and anything and everything to do with cookery.
 His other hobbies are baking, gaming, comic books, carpentry, and classic films.
 When not in the office, he tries his best to train his dog to stop stealing shoes.
 Jamie hopes to one day to combine all his hobbies into one super-hobby, though hasn’t quite figured out how it would work yet.